SAP/spartacus-docs/_pages/home/updating-to-version-221121.7/modernize-app-to-standalone-bootstrap-application.md

    You have now modernized your app to use Angular's `bootstrapApplication()` API and converted your root `AppComponent` to a standalone component, aligning it with current Angular best practices.

-   Although not required, it is also recommended that you migrate your custom components to standalone components.
+   It is also strongly recommended that you migrate your custom components to standalone components.
 For more information, see [Migrating to Standalone Components in Spartacus](standalone-components-in-spartacus.md).